Gluten-free Pumpkin Snickerdoodles--Your New Favorite Cookie

 Other Healthy Fall Recipes

-– Nut Butter Fruit Dip (perfect for apples, pears, whatever :-).
-It’s even great drizzled on cake, cookies, ice cream, or warm cereal
+- Nut Butter Fruit Dip (perfect for apples, pears, whatever :-).
+Great drizzled on the cake, cookies, ice cream, or warm cereal

 - Healthier Gourmet Caramel Apples